vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-VmConnectedCdrom.md

 ## Synopsis

-Returns the status of virtual machines with connected CD-ROMs in a workload domain.
+Returns the status of virtual machines with connected CD-ROMs in a specified workload domain.

 ## Syntax